nemmusu/gpt-api/README.md

 [README: English](./README.md)

 # GPT Chat Bot
-This project provides a Python script to interface with OpenAI's GPT language model and a GUI to use it.
+This project provides a Python script to interface with the OpenAI GPT language model and a GUI to use it.

 ## Table of Contents
 1. [Installation](#installation)